JimSeker/service/README.md

 Shows how to schedule a one off (with a recurring if you want) and a recurring one that survives reboot as well.

 `JobServiceJobWorkItemDemo` is JobService, but instead of scheduling, it uses the new enqueue and dequeue methods.
 Note: This is a API 26/Oreo+ example.

+`ServiceDemo` is a example of how to call Services, both IntentService and a Service.  plus an example of the download service too, which fails in api 30.

+`ServiceDemoIPC` is an very simple example of how to use the binder pieces so an activity/fragment can call into the service.

+`ServiceDemoMSG` is a simple example of passing a messages from the service to the activity via a handler.

 `WorkManagerDemo` is an example of how to use the new Architecture Worker Tasks for background tasks.
 This examples show a simple one, one with parameters, and a set of tasks chained together.
 The tasks don't actually do anything interesting.